Chase Freedom Unlimited®

 A major renovation is expensive and takes months to complete, but once its done, you’ll have a stylish and durable kitchen that will last for years to come.

-Each component of a kitchen renovation costs a different amount, so we’ve broken it down to give you a solid starting point when planning your budget.
+We’ve broken down the most common upgrades to give you a solid starting point when planning your budget.

 Since many kitchens are done every few decades, appliances will most likely need to be replaced.
 Your other style choices will influence whether you opt for stainless steel or another, more classic look.
 Keep your budget in mind when deciding what to buy.